google-research/google-research/abstract_nas/README.md

-# $\alpha$NAS: Neural Architecture Search using Property Guided Synthesis
+# αNAS: Neural Architecture Search using Property Guided Synthesis

 This repository contains the code to reproduce the results for the paper
-$\alpha$NAS: Neural Architecture Search using Property Guided Synthesis
+αNAS: Neural Architecture Search using Property Guided Synthesis

 Link to paper https://arxiv.org/abs/2205.03960